 • stationary (often for industrial purposes, characterized by increased productivity);

-We also note that, depending on the type of drive and energy source, all concrete mixers are divided into several more varieties.
+Note also that, depending on the type of drive and energy source, all concrete mixers are divided into several types.

 • With manual drive.
-They are characterized by the fact that they are able to convert the muscular efforts of a person into the rotation of a kneading organ.
-The transmission is in most cases chain gear or belt.
+They are characterized by the fact that they are capable of converting human muscular efforts into rotation of the kneading organ.
+The transmission in most cases is chain gear or belt.
 Such concrete mixers are not very common, since their volume is insignificant, and they do not facilitate labor very much.

 • With motor drive.
-A concrete mixer (including a do-it-yourself one) of this kind operates on a diesel / gasoline engine.
+A concrete mixer (including a self-made one) of this kind operates on a diesel/gasoline engine.

 • With pneumatic and hydraulic drive.
-The kneading organs in this case move due to the conversion of the energy of compressed air or liquid, which are supplied under high pressure.
-Such equipment is exclusively for industrial use, since it needs powerful additional devices.
+The kneading organs in this case move due to the conversion of the energy of compressed air or liquid that is supplied under high pressure.
+Such equipment is exclusively for industrial purposes, since it requires powerful additional devices.

-There are several of them, let's take a closer look at each of them.
+There are several of them, let’s look at each of them in more detail.

-• But the crown mixer is quite easy to use and, if necessary, repair.
+• But the crown concrete mixer is quite easy to use and, if necessary, repair.

-• Motor-driven equipment is also quite autonomous, as it only needs fuel.
+• Equipment with a motor drive is also quite autonomous, since it only needs fuel.

-• For electrical appliances, this is the opening of the hatch some time after the interruption of the supply of electricity and, as a result, the discharge of concrete (otherwise it will harden).
+• For electrical appliances, this is the opening of the hatch some time after the power supply has stopped and, as a result, the discharge of concrete (otherwise it will harden).

-• In addition, concrete mixers, in principle, are seasonal.
-For the most part, they (especially small units) cannot be used at sub-zero temperatures.
+• In addition, concrete mixers are, in principle, seasonal.
+For the most part, they (especially small units) cannot be used for sub-zero temperature.
 As a result, in winter it is necessary to additionally use a steam generator.

-• Separately, it is worth highlighting the disadvantages of motor-driven devices - this is the high cost of the fuel used, the high level of noise during operation, as well as the toxicity of exhaust gases.
+• Separately, it is worth highlighting the disadvantages of motor-drive devices - the high cost of the fuel used, high level noise during operation, as well as toxic emissions.

-• A simple mortar mixer capable of operating at a temperature not lower than +2 degrees does not have equipment that provides heating of the mixture.
+• A simple mortar mixer, capable of operating at a temperature not lower than +2 degrees, does not have equipment that ensures heating of the mixture.

-• The performance of manual units is quite low, while the labor intensity of mixing, on the contrary, is high.
+• The productivity of manual units is quite low, while the labor intensity of mixing, on the contrary, is high.

 As a conclusion

-As you can see, the independent manufacture of a concrete mixer is nothing complicated, you can deal with it.
-And the costs are fully justified, since the speed of any construction work with such equipment will increase significantly.
-That's all, good luck with your work and warm winters!
+As we see, self-production Concrete mixers are nothing complicated, you can handle it.
+And the costs are completely justified, since the speed of any construction work with such equipment will increase significantly.
+That's all, good luck with your work and have a warm winter!